rishisbhagat/Picture-Journal/README.md

 - Settings persist across sessions
 - Page flip animation when changing days

-# Information
+**Infomation:**
-• This project’s codebase was generated with ChatGPT & Claude
+- Codebase was generated with ChatGPT & Claude
-• The HTML file is compatible with all modern web browsers
+- The HTML file is compatible with all modern web browsers
-• Sublimed text as the text editor